Chicago Area Rugby Football Union: Collegiate

 CARFU features teams from eight schools: Chicago, DePaul, Illinois-Chicago, Lake Forest, Loyola, Northern Illinois, Northwestern, Lewis, and Elmhurst.
-As of 2008, Notre Dame switched to Division I status, the only CARFU collegiate club competing at that level.
+As of 2008, Notre Dame switched to Division I status, the only CARFU collegiate club competing at that level at the time, later joined by the University of Illinois at Urbana-Champaign.
 Lake Forest only plays in the spring and does not compete for the CARFU Cup in the fall.
 The University of Chicago is one of the oldest clubs in the US, having been formed in 1933.
 Lewis University and Elmhurst are the newest members of CARFU, with Elmhurst beginning play in fall 2010.
-Loyola, Northern Illinois, UIC, and Lake Forest compete at the Division II level.
-Elmhurst, Lewis, DePaul, and the University of Chicago are Division III.
+Loyola, Northern Illinois, UIC, the University of Chicago and Lake Forest compete at the Division II level.
+Elmhurst, Lewis, and DePaul are Division III.